Kacperzu/Final-Project/README.md

-# Final-Project
+# Game-Project
-Upgraded version of final project of ie - game base on other game called "vampire survivors"
+Upgraded version of final project of ie - game based on other game called "vampire survivors"